vprasanth/js-presentation/topics/scope.md

 JavaScript does **not** have block scope (Unless you're using ES6 and the `let` statement :D).

 ## Lexical Scope
-When you see functions within functions, the inner functions also have access to the variable scopes of the outer functions.
-This also means, functions are executed using the variable scope that was in effect when they were **defined**, not the variable scope in effect when they are invoked (more on this in [Closures](#closures)).
+Functions are executed using the variable scope that was in effect when they were **defined**, not the variable scope in effect when they are invoked (more on this in [Closures](#closures)).
+The inner functions also have access to the variable scopes of the outer functions.

 ```javascript
 var person = 'pv'; // using global scope here as an example